Sidra-Jawaid/AlertDialogwithList/README.md

 # AlertDialogwithList
-CustomAlertDialog with listview populated using addItem() method whhich takes 2 arguments ie: .setItems(arraylist, new DialogInterface.OnClickListener()
+CustomAlertDialog with listview populated using setItem() method which takes 2 arguments ie: .setItems(arraylist, new DialogInterface.OnClickListener()